Before We Go: Plot

 Busking in Grand Central Terminal, Nick Vaughan sees Brooke Dalton drop her phone while running to catch a train.
 She misses it, so returns to the station, where Nick returns her broken phone.

 Nick then finds Brooke standing outside the terminal, who confesses she has just been robbed and is trapped in the city.
-He offers to pay for a cab to take her to Boston, but his cards don't work.
+He offers to pay for a cab to take her to New Haven but his credit cards don't work.
 When Nick tries to call a friend to lend him the money, his phone has died.
-He offers to get Brooke a room for the night, but she insists she must reach Boston by morning.
+He offers to get Brooke a room for the night, but she insists she must reach New Haven by morning.

 Deciding to help Brooke find her purse, Nick tracks it down at a sweatshop that deals in stolen purses.
 He heads inside to retrieve it while she uses a payphone to call her husband.
 Afterward, Brooke convinces passing police officers to investigate the building, the sweatshop owners get spooked, punch Nick, and run out with the bag.

 Nick and Brooke then head for Nick's friend's wedding reception, hoping to borrow money.
 Along the way, they both open up about why they're in New York.
 Brooke had just sold a painting and was going to surprise her husband by coming home early.
 Nick has an audition for a band he has been dreaming of playing with.

 Instead of reaching the reception, they stumble upon an event where they are mistaken for members of the band.
 Nick and Brooke perform "My Funny Valentine" and flee when the real band shows up.
-After their last-ditch attempt to get a bus to Boston fails for lack of funds, Brooke borrows a phone, calls a friend, and begs her to retrieve the letter she has left for her husband that she does not want him to read.
+After their last-ditch attempt to get a bus to New Haven fails for lack of funds, Brooke borrows a phone, calls a friend, and begs her to retrieve the letter she has left for her husband that she does not want him to read.

 Elated that her problem is now solved, Brooke offers to accompany Nick to the reception and pretend to be his girlfriend in front of his ex, Hannah.
 There, once Nick sees Hannah and meets her new boyfriend, he leaves abruptly.
 Outside, he explains this was the first time he had seen Hannah since she rejected his marriage proposal and broke up with him six years ago.